 TRM® Level 1

 TRM® Level 1 is a three-day course designed to teach skills to clinicians working with children and adults with traumatic stress reactions.
 TRM® explores the biology of fear and threat and the automatic, natural defensive responses that occur when faced with a life-threatening and/or dangerous situation.
 Most importantly, this model explores the concept of resiliency and how to restore balance to the body and the mind after traumatic experiences.
-When the focus is on normal biological responses to extraordinary events, there is a paradigm shift from symptoms being described as biological rather than as pathological or as mental weakness.
+When the focus is on normal biological responses to extraordinary events, there is a paradigm shift to symptoms being described as biological rather than as pathological or as mental weakness.
 As traumatic stress symptoms are normalized, feelings of shame and self-blame are reduced or eliminated.
 Symptoms are viewed as the body’s attempt to re-establish balance to the nervous system.

 The training is a combination of lecture, discussion and small group practice.